-APPENDIX D: Focus Group Feedback
+APPENDIX D: Focus Group and Individual Feedback

-Focus groups were conducted in March and April 2020 to share the work of the project team and vet the comprehensiveness of the draft document through dialogue with various ARC communities.
-Particular emphasis was given to whether the draft competencies resonated and were well crafted to enable the professional growth of these populations.
-Open-ended questions were also used to invite input from more voices to discern whether any key aspects had been missed during the development process.
+Focus groups were conducted in March and April 2020 to share the work of the project team and vet the comprehensiveness of the draft document through dialogue with stakeholders.
+Open-ended questions were used to invite input from more voices to discern whether any key aspects had been missed during the development process.
+While only a sliver of all employee educators participated in these listening sessions, the feedback represents thoughts and ideas offered by individuals from the following programs and communities: